 St. Martin was the bishop of Szombathely.
 His father was a soldier in the Roman army, but Martin preferred to help the poor despite family tradition.
 It was the event with the beggar that awakened in him the awareness that he did not want to be a soldier and that his essence was elsewhere.
 He was baptized and became a disciple of St. Hilary.
 The villagers elected him bishop against his will.
 According to legend, he hid among the geese because he did not want to be a bishop.
 He wanted to live modestly and found the life of the bishops too wasteful.
 But because the geese betrayed him by gagging the episcopal office did not escape me.
 He died on November 8.11.
 397, on the day of his funeral on November 11, we celebrate his god.

 Saint Martin is the patron saint of new wine in Slovenia – the must is transformed into wine on his name day.
 Originally, they ended the day with a harvest, settled last year’s bills, and outlined new goals.
 Today, Martin’s is synonymous with fun, drunkenness, and good food.

 In some parts of Slovenia, some customs associated with this holiday are still preserved.

-The must can only be blessed by a man disguised as a bishop, and such bishop can turn must into wine.
-In connection with this custom, men disguised as Saints Martin, bishops, monks, priests, farmers walk from vineyard to vineyard and perform spiritually ritualistic rites there.
+The must can only be blessed by a man disguised as a bishop, and such a bishop can turn must into wine.
+In connection with this custom, men disguised as Saints Martin, bishops, monks, priests, and farmers walk from vineyard to vineyard and perform spiritually ritualistic rites there.